 Be aware, if you climb over here, that these crags lie within the Sawyer Ponds Scenic Area, so have somewhat more restrictive rules, including no camping below the ridge towards the pond.
 Be especially aware to be low impact visually and noise wise.
 You are basically in an amphitheater for anyone down at the ponds and it is a pretty magical spot.
 This is a place to go light in impact, by just going for the very best lines and leaving the rest be IMO.

-To continue to the lower tier, traverse under the Beanstalk Wall until you get to the obvious two pitch Y crack, where you head out from the cliff and down, cutting into the lower part of the green gully that separates the Premarital Wall on your right and the Bigfoot area to the left (looking downhill).
+To continue to the lower tier, traverse under the Beanstalk Wall until you get to the obvious two pitch Y crack (Squeeze Box), where you head out from the cliff and down, cutting into the lower part of the green gully that separates the Premarital Wall on your right and the Bigfoot area to the left (looking downhill).

 It is about 15 minutes to get from the Main Wall over and scramble down to the upper tier, another 5 down to Bigfoot.

 Days w Precip